 + Vacation Rentals.
 It’s hard to beat the convenience and affordability of a short term rental, and the market in Austin has a lot to offer.
-Pile a big group into this stylish party house (pictured), enjoy the modern architecture of this South Austin gem, or keep things intimate in this quirky Eastside bungalow.
+Pile a big group into this South Austin gem, enjoy the historic charm of this bold manor, or party on in this Downtown loft.

 + The Austin Motel boasts an unbeatable location.
 Its iconic (read: suggestive) neon sign, retro interiors and kidney-shaped swimming pool make it clear you’ve landed yourself at an Austin institution, and best of all, the nightly rate is a total steal.

 Also check out: Firehouse Lounge & Hostel

 + Native Hostel has a prime location and bumpin’ lounge, and in recent years has become a favorite amongst locals and tourists alike.
 Book one of their amazing four- or six-bed rooms for a group slumber party, or the impressive Romper Room which sleeps between 10-20 fun-loving folks.

 + The iconic Hotel San José (pictured) attracts out-of-towners and locals alike, and it’s the stuff that Austin dreams are made of.
 Hidden behind ivy-covered walls and boasting lush courtyards and modern design, the centrally located bungalow-style hotel is an oasis from bustling South Congress Avenue.